tiepolow/tiepolow/README.md

 - 👋 Hi, I’m @tiepolow
-- 👀 I’m interested in Cyber Security, Coding, Python
+- 👀 I’m interested in Cyber Security, Coding, Python, Games.
 - 🌱 I’m currently learning: Cyber Security on INE and Studying to CompTIA A+
-- 💞️ I’m looking to collaborate on anything that i can =)
+- 💞️ I’m looking to collaborate on anything that I can =)
 - 📫 How to reach me ...

 <!---